 Become A Medical Assistant

 When it comes to training in the field of medical assisting, Gwinnett Colleges & Institute has several options from which you can select.
-All school campuses offer diploma programs with the Orlando, Lilburn, Marietta, and Sandy Springs also offering medical assisting associate degree programs.
-Regardless of the credential, the core curriculum focuses on the medical assisting skills and training you will need to seek entry-level employment in physicians’ offices, clinics, hospitals, and other medical settings needing the services of associates trained in both front and back office medical assisting skills.
-Upon completion of the medical assisting training classes, college students will have taken a variety of courses related to both the front and back office functions.
-The medical assisting externship component provides the opportunity for Gwinnett Colleges & Institute students to put into practice the medical assisting skills learned throughout their programs in an actual medical setting working with actual patients.
+All school campuses offer diploma programs to train in medical assisting with the Orlando, Lilburn, Marietta, and Sandy Springs and also offer associate degree programs.
+Regardless of the credential, the school’s curriculum focuses on the medical assisting skills and training you will need to seek entry-level employment in physicians’ offices, clinics, hospitals, and other medical settings needing the services of associates trained in both front and back office.
+Upon completion of the medical assisting program, college students at Orlando, Lilburn, Marietta, Raleigh and Sandy Springs campuses will have taken various courses related to the front and back office functions.
+The medical assisting school externship component provides the opportunity for Gwinnett Colleges & Institute students to practice the medical assisting skills learned throughout their training programs in an actual medical setting working with real patients.

-To ensure a well-rounded medical assisting graduate, some programs may include training in medical insurance and coding, medical transcription, and bookkeeping as it relates to the medical office.
-Degree programs contain general education courses which are designed to expand the graduate’s knowledge base and provide a well-rounded educational experience.
+To ensure a well-rounded medical assisting graduate, some programs may include training in medical insurance and coding, medical transcription, and bookkeeping related to the medical office.
+Medical assistant degree programs contain general education courses that are designed to expand the graduate’s knowledge base and provide a well-rounded educational experience.

-The medical assisting training at Gwinnett Colleges & Institute focuses on two curriculum objectives – providing training in both front and back office skills.
-The following are but a few of the skills taught in the programs.
+The medical assisting training program at Gwinnett Colleges & Institute focuses on two curriculum objectives – providing training in both front and back office skills.
+The following are a few skills taught in the program’s classes.